microsoft/WSL/CONTRIBUTING.md

 Please provide as much information as possible when reporting a bug or filing an issue on the Windows Subsystem for Linux.

+Please do not open Github issues for Windows crashes (BSODs) or security issues.
+Please direct all Windows crashes and security issues to secure@microsoft.com.

 A well written bug will follow the template:

 ###1) Issue Title